GaelGil/sentence_generator_model/README.md

 # sentence_generator_model

 This project here is an extension to my `sentence-generator` project which can be found here <a href=""></a>.
-I use to serve my model on the same place as my website.
+I used to have my model on the same place as my website.
 In this project I sepereate my model from my website.
 In this project I have mi model and a api which I host on a seperate server from my website.
-It takes requests and sends back a generated [sentence](www.google.com).
+It takes requests and sends back a generated [sentence](https://sentence-gen.herokuapp.com/).

 # Getting Started